SECI model of knowledge dimensions: Four modes of knowledge conversion

-Above mentioned four modes of knowledge conversion form a spiral of knowledge creation.
+These four modes of knowledge conversion form a spiral of knowledge creation.
 Since knowledge creation can be seen as a continual process, the spiral evolves continuously through these four modes of knowledge conversion.
 Moreover, with the four modes of knowledge conversion, the interaction that takes place between tacit and explicit knowledge is strengthened in a spiral.

 Nonaka and Konno subsequently developed the SECI model by introducing the Japanese concept of Ba', which roughly translates as 'place'.
 Ba can be thought of as a shared context or shared space in which knowledge is shared, created, and utilized.
 It is a concept that unifies physical space such as an office space, virtual space such as e-mail, and mental space such as shared ideas.

 Acceptance

 Nonaka’s and Takeuchi’s SECI model is widely known and has achieved paradigmatic status.
 Perceived advantages of the model include: